dconnet/AgilityBook/AgilityBook/Readme.txt

 - Install votive [optional]
 - (1), run WiX installer.
 That will set the environment variable WIX.
   (GenMSI.py looks for "WIX" and appends "\bin")
-- Or (2) Unzip binaries.zip into "C:\Tools\wix3'
+- Or (2) Unzip binaries.zip into "C:\Tools\wix3"
   (GenMSI.py assumes WiX is installed here, unless WIX env var is set) [I actually have c:\wix\wix<version>\ so I can test multiple versions]

 --------------------

 Doxygen: http://www.stack.nl/~dimitri/doxygen
 Used to create source code documentation.
-AgilityBook.dox uses v1.8.2.
+AgilityBook.dox uses v1.8.3.1.
-This is imcompatible with earlier versions.
 [Install to default location]

 --------------------

 GraphViz: http://www.graphviz.org
 Used to create source code documentation.
-AgilityBook.dox uses v2.28.0 Earlier versions may work.
+AgilityBook.dox uses v2.32.0 Earlier versions may work.
 (I used 2.14.1 with no problems for a while) [Install to default location]